How To Record Video Assessments

 If you are able to use on campus counselling rooms there are recording facilities and instructions in the rooms, these rooms have all the necessary recording equipment.
 Otherwise you can use the webcam on your laptop or desktop to record your video.
-You can also use the camera on your mobile phone or tablet device.

 - Always run a 1 min test before you make your final recording to review audio quality, the framing of your video and file size.